 Belize is situated on the Caribbean mainland coast of Central America and rightly deserves its reputation as one the region's best diving destinations.
 Whether you choose to stay in a Belize resort or experience more of the destination by liveaboard, there is always a wealth of underwater riches in this Caribbean paradise.
-Not only is there a great diversity of dive sites in Belize, but the warm, clear water also means that conditions are often ideal for exploring the underwater realm.
+The warm, clear water at the dive sites in Belize means that conditions are often ideal for exploring the underwater realm.

 Belize is home to the longest stretch of coral in the western hemisphere and, in addition to its barrier reef, it also boasts 3 distinct Caribbean atolls (Turneffe Reef, Lighthouse Reef and Glovers Reef).
 This means that you can enjoy diving a number of different coral reefs including walls, pinnacles and reef flats that are located throughout an enormous diving area.

 From shallow, clear reefs to spectacular drop offs, Belize caters for divers of every experience level.
 Lighthouse Reef is known for its breathtaking deep walls, soft coral and sponge gardens including some spectacular spur and groove formations.
 There is a great mix of large pelagics and small reef creatures, and it is home to the world famous Blue Hole.

 Turneffe Atoll, being a series of mangroves is a haven for juvenile species.
 There are some great drift dives here featuring larger marine animals.
 Then there are gentle, shallow reef dives at Ambergris Caye where a marine reserve plays sanctuary to barracuda, sharks and rays.
 Home to a high level of species variety, Ambergris promises mangrove cayes, coral reefs, seagrass beds and lagoons, all offering something different.